yardnas/Lost-Found-Pet-App/README.md

 ![main-dash](https://user-images.githubusercontent.com/83195797/129280263-0c91a0cb-a781-49ee-93e6-ca5252c451aa.png)

-### Marker - Lost Pet Info
+### Markers - Lost Pet Info
-* The data from each marker on the map uses Javascript's AJAX to jsonify the data from a GET request
+* The data from each marker on the map uses Javascript AJAX request to jsonify the data
 > Once a lost pet has been reported missing, a new marker will be placed on the map.
 > When a marker is clicked, users can see more informaion about the pet and how to contact the pet owner